grig23/primetime.en/help/programming/tvsdk-1.4-for-android/closed-captions-set-up/android-1.4-closed-caption-overview.md

 ---
 description: Closed captioning displays the audio portion of a video as text on the screen when the sound is inaudible or the viewer is hard of hearing.
-seo-description: Closed captioning displays the audio portion of a video as text on the screen when the sound is inaudible or the viewer is hard of hearing.
-seo-title: Select a current caption track from among available tracks
 title: Select a current caption track from among available tracks
-uuid: 637a70c9-9bef-4b13-8b1f-62f22f983e80
 ---

 # Overview {#work-with-closed-captions}